-Committee Members Composition Audit and Risk Committee Sharon Warburton (Chairman) Bill English Anil Sabharwal Jennifer Westacott Three or more non-executive directors Members who between them have accounting and financial expertise and a sufficient understanding of the industries in which the Group operates, to be able to discharge the Committee's mandate effectively A majority of independent non-executive directors Chaired by an independent director who is not the chair of the Board Chaired by a Fellow of Chartered Accountants Australia and New Zealand with extensive board and executive experience in finance, accounting and risk management Nomination Committee Michael Chaney (Chairman) All other non-executive directors All non-executive directorsA majority of independent non-executive directorsChaired by an independent director Remuneration Committee Mike Roche (Chairman) Michael Chaney Alan Cransberg (since October 2021) Wayne Osborn (until October 2021) Vanessa Wallace Alison Watkins (since September 2021) Three or more non-executive directors A majority of independent non-executive directors Chaired by an independent director
+Committee Members Composition Audit and Risk Committee Sharon Warburton (Chairman) Bill English Anil Sabharwal Jennifer Westacott Three or more non-executive directors.
+Members who between them have accounting and financial expertise and a sufficient understanding of the industries in which the Group operates, to be able to discharge the Committee's mandate effectively.
+A majority of independent non-executive directors.
+Chaired by an independent director who is not the chair of the Board.
+Chaired by a Fellow of Chartered Accountants Australia and New Zealand with extensive board and executive experience in finance, accounting and risk management.
+Nomination Committee Michael Chaney (Chairman) All other non-executive directors All non-executive directors.
+A majority of independent non-executive directors.
+Chaired by an independent director.
+Remuneration Committee Mike Roche (Chairman) Michael Chaney Alan Cransberg Vanessa Wallace Alison Watkins Three or more non-executive directors.
+A majority of independent non-executive directors.
+Chaired by an independent director.